 • Relentless: The Search for Typhoid Mary by Joan Meijer (2011) details Mallon’s battle with Soper for her freedom and the medical breakthroughs that made her diagnosis possible.

 • Fever: A Novel by Mary Beth Keane (2013) mixes historical fact and a fictional narrative to tell Mallon’s story.
 Keane also includes the story of Mallon’s relationship with an alcoholic immigrant Irishman who ultimately did not stand by her.

-Susan Soper is the author of ObitKit®, A Guide to Celebrating Your Life.
-A lifelong journalist, she has written for Newsday and CNN, and was Features Editor at the Atlanta Journal-Constitution, where she launched a series called "Living with Grief."
+Originally published Nov.
+10, 2013.
+Written by Susan Soper, author of ObitKit®, A Guide to Celebrating Your Life and journalist who has written for Newsday and CNN, and the Atlanta Journal-Constitution, where she launched a series called “Living with Grief.”
 Find her on Google+.